Managing a custom geobase in Managed Service for ClickHouse®

 yc managed-clickhouse cluster update-config --help -

-Run the command by providing an empty value in the
+Run this command, providing an empty value in the

-geobase_uriparameter:yc managed-clickhouse cluster update-config <cluster_name_or_ID> \ --set geobase_uri=""You can request the cluster ID and name with the list of clusters in the folder.
+geobase_uriparameter:yc managed-clickhouse cluster update-config <cluster_name_or_ID> \ --set geobase_uri=""You can get the cluster ID and name with the list of clusters in the folder.

 -